kizito9898/IT-Documentation/Azure/Entra-ID-Fundamentals.md

 - **All Devices Dashboard**: Provides a list of all enrolled devices with their compliance and enrollment status.
 - **Device Actions**: IT admins can perform actions such as **remote wipe, sync, restart, or password reset**.
 - **Integration with Intune**: Devices managed in Entra ID can be linked with Intune for additional security policies and app management.
 - **BitLocker and Security Policies**: Ensures data protection through encryption and security baselines.

-## Best Practices for Device Management
+##  Device Management

 - Regularly **review device compliance reports** to identify and address security risks.
 - Implement **Conditional Access** to restrict access from noncompliant or unmanaged devices.